JasonEricZhan/Algorithms/sudoku/README.md

 ![image](https://github.com/JasonEricZhan/Algorithms/blob/master/sudoku/solution.png)

-_Note: this program will print out all the solution_
+_Note: this program will print out all the solutions_